Spinach and mozzarella balls

 The appeal of ball-shaped foods

-Balls is not a bad way to have your food presented.
-There’s something comforting about round shapes on your plate, often than not smothered in tomato or gravy.
-A sphere of food is arguably more enticing than a square – unless we’re talking pork belly or lasagne.
+Balls are not a bad way to have your food presented.
+There’s something comforting about round shapes on your plate, often smothered in tomato or gravy.
+A sphere of food is arguably more enticing than a square – unless we’re talking about pork belly or lasagne.

 Bite-sized balls are particularly cute, the ones that will go in one.
 Truffles are hardly ever square, are they?
 Here's to the ball shaped snacks!